p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ### **Dashboard Overview**

-![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/3.png) Upon logging into Kalp Studio, you are greeted by the Dashboard, which serves as your control center.
-The key components of the Dashboard include:
+![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/3.png)

+Upon logging in, the Dashboard appears as your control center.
+Here, you’ll find all the key features of Kalp Studio, as shown in the above screenshot.

--   **Connect Wallet:** A prominent call-to-action button on the dashboard encourages you to connect your wallet to access decentralized applications and services.
+-   **Connect Wallet:** A clear "Connect Now" button prompts you to link your wallet and gain access to decentralized apps and services.
+The section is highlighted in the screenshot below, helping you get started.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/4.png)

--   **Build Smart Contracts:** This feature allows you to get started with building smart contracts using Kalp’s instant deployer.
+-   **Build Smart Contracts:**  Start building and deploying smart contracts effortlessly using the Kalp Instant Deployer (KID) tool.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/5.png)

--   **Kalp Community:** This section provides information about the vibrant Kalp community, showcasing the number of active members.
+-   **Kalp Community:** Explore the vibrant Kalp community, as highlight in the screenshot below and connect with active members who share your passion for blockchain development.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/6.png)